rampemus/weatherapp/README.md

 `npm run dev`

-## Running at localhost as docker containers
+## Running locally with docker containers

 Make sure you have docker installed and run: